 Infants are baptised on the request of their parents, usually in the first year of life and in their home parish.
 At least one parent should be Catholic.

-Baptism is celebrated at St John the Baptist and St Columba’s on the 1st, 2nd and 3rd Sunday of the month.
+Baptism is celebrated at St John the Baptist and St Columba’s on the 1st, 2nd and 3rd Sunday of the month and on the 2nd and 3rd Saturday of the month on special request.
 St Carthage’s and Our Lady of the Immaculate Conception are by appointment.
 These dates may change due to Father’s other commitments.
-Baptisms usually take place at St John the Baptist, Enoggera and St Columba’s, Wilston at 11.00am.
+Baptisms usually take place at St John the Baptist, Enoggera and St Columba’s, Wilston at 11.00am on Sundays and 10am on Saturdays.

 How do I start the process?